bradpsheehan/ael_tracker/README.md

 A little gem that integrates with the AelTracker API.
 From the official site: http://www.aeltracker.org/api/:

->The AelTracker (i.e. Advanced Energy Legislation Tracker) API provides methods for obtaining basic information about advanced energy legislation.
+>The Advanced Energy Legislation Tracker database contains information for advanced energy legislation across all 50 states plus District of Columbia for free to any user.

 ## Installation